Mitsubishi Lancer (A70): 1600 GSR

-In rally spec, the GSR produced 126 kW at 7800 rpm and 162 Nm at 5500 rpm.
+In rally specs, the GSR produced 165 PS at 7800 rpm and 119 lbft at 5500 rpm.
 Street versions originally developed 110 PS, but this dropped to 100 PS when tighter emissions standards were introduced for 1976.

 After sporadic successes with the Colt and Galant rally cars in previous years, Mitsubishi decided to develop a Lancer model specifically to tackle the notorious Safari Rally.
 Run over 6,000 km of arduous terrain under searing equatorial temperatures, the race was regarded as the toughest in the world, and typically only one car in five which set off from the start would manage to reach the finish line in Nairobi.
 Mitsubishi sanctioned official factory teams for the 1974–77 events, building for itself an enviable reputation for durability when only one of thirteen cars failed to finish in those four attempts.
 The high point was a clean sweep of the podium places in 1976.

 The car had previously demonstrated similar qualities in 1973, with its debut in the Australian Southern Cross Rally being rewarded with a clean sweep of the top four places.
 Works driver Andrew Cowan would go on to dominate this race in the 1970s, winning five consecutive titles from 1972 to 1976.
 Cowan and Joginder Singh also scored a 1–2 finish for the Lancer GSR at the 1977 Rallye Bandama Côte d'Ivoire.

 Even after production ended it remained a popular car with privateers into the 1980s.
 However, the decline of endurance rallying and the rise of the Group B class eventually signaled its demise.